- Financial Aid

 How Enrollment Status Effects Aid

 Enrollment status is one criterion in determining a student’s eligibility for aid.
 A student’s enrollment status is determined by the number of credit hours or contact hours in which a student is enrolled.
-For financial aid purposes, full-time enrollment status for the summer semester remains 12 credit hours or 29 contact hours.
+For financial aid purposes, full-time enrollment status for semesters, including summer, is 12 credit hours or 29 contact hours.

 Enrollment status for students enrolled in degree programs or vocational programs that can lead to a degree is calculated based on credit hours.
 Generally, 12 or more credit hours is considered full-time, 9-11 credit hours is ¾ time, 6-8 credit hours is ½ time, and 5 or less credit hours is considered less than ½ time.